A community synagogue for progressive Conservative Judaism, welcoming to all.

 - The principle of k’vod ha-met dictates against routine autopsies as a desecration of the body.
 Autopsy is permitted, however, when required by secular law or under circumstances where medical knowledge may be gained to help the living.

 - Cremation is not consistent with the principle of k’vod ha-met.
-Accordingly, cremation is forbidden under Jewish law.
-The clergy of the synagogue therefore, may not officiate at a service involving the burial of ashes.
-However, the clergy may officiate at services in the funeral home or at memorial services at a later date.
+Accordingly, cremation has traditionally been forbidden under Jewish law.
+Still, the clergy of the synagogue may officiate at services where these has been a cremation.
+Cremated remains, however, may not be present in the synagogue building/sanctuaries.

 - Jewish law mandates that the body is permitted naturally to return to its source.
 Accordingly, neither embalming nor the use of cosmetics is permitted unless required by secular law.